Our mission

 - Advance professional standards in emergency medicine.

-- Advocacy, including providing expert guidance and advice on policy to relevant bodies on matters relating to Emergency Medicine.
+- Advocate on behalf of the profession, including providing expert guidance and advice on policy to relevant bodies on matters relating to Emergency Medicine.

-- Improve emergency medical education in rural and regional areas.
+- Improve and enhance emergency medical education, training and emergency medical care in rural and regional areas.

-- Engaging in proactive discussions with jurisdictions and agencies in regard to complex matters such as workforce, as well as widening the membership of its entities to ensure that the necessary breadth of stakeholder input is available to enable informed decision-making.
+- Engage in proactive discussions with jurisdictions and agencies in relation to complex matters such as workforce, as well as widening the membership of College entities to ensure that the necessary breadth of stakeholder input is available to enable informed decision-making.

 Emergency Medicine